FOSProject/speedy/SPECIFICATION.md

         };

 In order to call the data or reference it in another part of the Speedy document, you can simply call the variables according to their nested positions; for example, `user1.name` or `user2.age`.

+## Comments

+Single-line comments are supported in Speedy.
+Currently, the supported way is to end a line with a #.
+For example:

+        price: 5.00; # dollars and cents

+Currently, multi-line comments are not supported.